-We mostly think of using Rums for desserts (think Rum balls and Rum cake) and drinks (think punches, and Rum and coke), but in the Caribbean, it is often used in savoury dishes.
+We mostly think of using rums for desserts (think rum balls and rum cake) and mixed drinks (think punches, and rum and coke), but in the Caribbean, it is often used in savoury dishes.

 Light Rum (Silver Rum, White Rum)

 Light rums, also called silver or white rums, are distilled from sugarcane syrup instead of molasses and are not aged in oak casks.